Abdullah007noman/sorted-array-hands-on-03/README.md

 * Parallel Processing:
  - For very large arrays, we could parallelize the merging process
  - Different pairs of arrays could be merged simultaneously
  - This would significantly improve performance on multi-core systems

-Memory Optimization:
+* Memory Optimization:

-Current implementation creates a new result array Could modify to work in-place if memory is a constraint Would increase time complexity but save space
+  - Current implementation creates a new result array
+  - Could modify to work in-place if memory is a constraint

-Early Termination:

-If we only need the first M elements of the merged array Could modify the algorithm to stop after finding M elements Would improve performance for partial results

-Custom Heap Implementation:

-Current implementation uses Python's heapq
-Could implement a specialized heap structure optimized for this specific use case Might improve constant factors in performance
+  - Would increase time complexity but save space